smk762/nn_mm2_seed/README.md

 # WSS Setup

-In order for our seed node to be able to process WSS connections, well need to register a domain and generate SSL certificates.
+In order for our seed node to be able to process WSS connections, we'll need to register a domain and generate SSL certificates.

 ### Step 1: Obtain a Domain Name
 There are many providers, and they are available for as low as $5/year.
 I'll use https://www.hover.com/domain-pricing for example.